irods/irods.org/content/posts/irods-internship-summer-2025.md

 Slug: irods-internship-summer-2025
 Status: published

+**Update:**  Due to an unexpected change in our funding situation, this process has been closed for the summer.

 ## Join Us

 The iRODS Consortium is looking for qualified, motivated candidates for a paid, full-time, remote, summer internship (probably three months, June-August).
 We have brainstormed five separate projects, each appropriate for a summer of focus.
 Each project is real work that we would like to have done and will be an important part of the iRODS ecosystem in the near future.